 Here are some ideas to help rein in the sugar rush and keep your kids safe this year.

-If your kids eat a healthy, well-balanced meal before they head out the door so they’ll be full and eat fewer pieces of candy afterward.
+If your kids eat a healthy, well-balanced meal before they head out the door, they’ll be full and eat fewer pieces of candy afterward.

-Make sure an adult stays with younger kids on their neighborhood rounds.
+Make sure an adult stays with younger kids as they make their neighborhood rounds.
 Encourage your older kids to trick-or-treat in a group.
-Set rules about how far they can go and by what time they need to be home.
+Set rules about how far they can go and the time they need to be home.

-Decorate your kids’ costumes with reflective tape or stickers so that they stay visible when it starts to get dark outside.
-You can also give them glow sticks, necklaces or bracelets to wear – a fun way to help them stay safe after dark!
+Decorate your kids’ costumes with reflective tape or stickers so they stay visible when it gets dark outside.
+Give them glow sticks, necklaces or bracelets to wear.
+They are fun accessories that help them stay safe after dark.

 When your kids get home from trick-or-treating talk to them about how much candy they can have per day or per week.
-Go through their candy with them and separate it into agreed upon serving sizes.
-If you hear some moaning, point out that the candy will last longer.
+Go through their candy with them and divide it into agreed-upon serving sizes.
+If you hear some moaning, share the bright side: their candy will last longer.

-After Halloween is over, take the leftover candy from your kids and keep it in a hard-to-reach spot so that it’s out of sight.
+After Halloween is over, take the leftover candy from your kids and keep it in a hard-to-reach spot so it’s out of sight.
 Your children will be less likely to ask for treats if they can’t see them.

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of Oklahoma, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association